mobiusml/hqq/Readme.md

 We provide a complete example to train a model with HQQ/LoRA that you can find in ```examples/lora/train_hqq_lora_example.py```.

-If you want to use muti-gpu training via FSDP, you can follow the example provided by Answer.AI: https://github.com/AnswerDotAI/fsdp_qlora/blob/scaling_experiments/train.py
+If you want to use muti-gpu training via FSDP, check out this awesome repo by Answer.AI: https://github.com/AnswerDotAI/fsdp_qlora

 ### Examples
 We provide a variety of examples demonstrating model quantization across different backends within the ```examples```  directory.